2005 Hungarian Grand Prix

 The 2005 Hungarian Grand Prix (officially the Formula 1 Marlboro Magyar Nagydíj 2005) was a Formula One race, held on 31 July 2005 in the Hungaroring, Mogyoród, Pest, Hungary at 14:00 CEST (UTC+2).
-It was the 13th race of the 2005 Formula One season.
+It was the 13th race of the 2005 Formula One World Championship.

 Friday drivers

 The bottom 6 teams in the 2004 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.